Our Services

 Helpful Resources

-Most changes in cum are normal, with color, thickness, smell, and volume varying with hydration, ejaculation frequency, age, diet, and medications; a single odd episode is usually harmless, but persistent or dramatic changes can signal infection, inflammation, or other issues.
-See below for what specific colors, odors, and textures can mean and when to watch, test, or treat.
+Most changes in semen are normal.
+Color, thickness, smell, and volume naturally shift with hydration, ejaculation frequency, age, diet, and medications.
+A single unusual episode is typically harmless, but persistent or dramatic changes can signal infection, inflammation, or other underlying issues worth evaluating.

-Seek care if changes persist or include blood, strong foul odor, pain with ejaculation, burning with urination, fever, very low volume, or testicular swelling; clinicians may recommend urine and STI testing, semen analysis, blood tests, or ultrasound.
-Step by step guidance that could affect your next steps is outlined below.
+When to seek care: See a clinician if changes persist or include blood, strong foul odor, pain with ejaculation, burning with urination, fever, very low volume, or testicular swelling.
+Providers may recommend urine and STI testing, semen analysis, blood tests, or ultrasound imaging to identify the cause.

 It's normal to wonder whether your cum (semen) looks, smells, or feels the way it "should."
 The truth is, semen can vary quite a bit from person to person — and even from day to day.
 Most changes are harmless.
 Some can signal infection, inflammation, or other medical issues that deserve attention.